 Food Services is committed to integrating sustainability into its operations.
+Sustainability is the delicate balancing act of satisfying human needs today while protecting the environment for future generations.
 We are dedicated to continual improvement in the areas of local purchasing, environmentally friendly practices and global social responsibility.
 Listed below are some of the sustainable initiatives we are proud to be involved with and continue to support.

 We believe in providing people with a choice regarding the type of food they consume.
 As society becomes more aware of the benefits of healthier eating, Food Services has taken a proactive role, constantly researching, developing and providing healthier dining choices.

-We are committed to supporting local suppliers by purchasing their products.
-We purchase locally grown produce whenever possible.
-Purchasing from local suppliers helps to support the local community, and helps to reduce the impact that transportation has on our environment.
+We are committed to purchasing products that are local, seasonal and responsibly grown, raised or produced by local suppliers.
+We purchase locally grown produce whenever possible, helping to support the local community, and reduce the impact that transportation has on our environment.

 Local produce retains a higher proportion of nutritional value than imported foods.
 Fresh, organic vegetables have significantly higher levels of vitamin C, iron, magnesium and phosphorus than conventional vegetables.
 Money spent in the community stays in the community longer, benefiting local retailers and residents.